lanl/scico/docs/source/style.rst

 Modules
 ~~~~~~~

-According to `google's module conventions <https://google.github.io/styleguide/pyguide.html#382-modules>`_ files must start with a docstring that describes the functionality of the module.
+According to the `Google module conventions <https://google.github.io/styleguide/pyguide.html#382-modules>`_ files must start with a docstring that describes the functionality of the module.
 For example,

 .. code-block:: python